Infoundr/ai-agents-bots/api/icp_rust_agent/API.md

 ### Authentication
 You'll copy the ``.env.example`` to a new ``.env`` file, and insert your API key there.

-All API endpoints require authentication using an API key.
-Include the API key in the `x-api-key` header with every request.

 ### How to interact with the API